-, FOR ELIGIBLE E ACADEMIC, INSEI RVICE OR N ON-DEGREE CREDITS NAME: DATE: CURRENT ASSIGNME LOCATION ű.
-INSTRUCTIONS: LOCATION V low the requested information about each course Use the list of criter ria helow to dete ermine which numbers to put in the last colur IIIIOIIII about cati 1004130.
-000 The list of office. ia polovi to dete MINING WINOII HAITINGIG Present this form to y your building princ cipal for signature and re the Department of Hum nan Resources .
-You will be co ontacted only if the District does not approve the coursewo Should a course not be may submit it to the Ap oneals Board fr or further consi ideration Movement on the sale lary schedule due to additional coursewor ork or degrees i is made at the b beginning of the classes completed by y September 1st.
-October 1st and official transcripts received b Comment and Title # r N T Dasagnition -f Cradita is Dasad on Date/Term Earned Insti titution/Provider Course # and Title 290.260 Credits r/sem/clock) the Following of Credits is Based on Criteria #'s (%) /SCITIFOLDER, the rolletting Official # 0 Explain connection of course content to recognition criteria.
-WAC 392-121-262 Definition - Additional criteria for all credits Credits earned after September 1, 1995 must satisfy the following criteria in addition to those found in WAC 392-121-257, 392-121-257, and 392-121-259: 1.
-At the time credits are recognized by the school district the content of the course must meet at least one of the following: a.
+FOR ELIGIBL E ACADEMIC, INSER VICE OR NO ON-DEGREE E CREDITS NAME: DATE: HE THROUGHNESS CANCEL PROBLEM TO THE 95 INSTRUCTIONS LOCATION V: l information about each c course.
+Use t he list of criter ria below to determine which numbers s to put in the la st column. cipal for signature and rec Your principal approve the co the Department or Human n Resources.
+You will be o contacted only if the District does not Should a cours se not be approved, you u may submit it to the Appe eals Board fo r further cons ideration. beginning of the school year for sources prior to October 1st and offici ial eived by January 31st.
+Documentation made so III the onioc. of Fluman Ros Sources prior to October 15t and 5me.
+Lai Date/Term Earned Course # and Title 290, 2007 redits /sem/clock) Recognition of Credits is Based o the Following Criteria #'s n satisfy the following 1.
+At the time cre a.
+It is consist annual so b.
+It pertains c.
+It is neces d.
+It is specifie.
+It is includ assignmen f.
+It address disabilities certificate g.
+Beginning including to Credits which recognized in secondary a.
 It is consistent with a school-based plan for mastery of student learning goals as referenced in RCW 28A.655.110, the annual school performance report, for the school in which the individual is assigned; b.
 It pertains to the individual's current assignment or expected assignment for the following school year; c.
 It is necessary for obtaining an endorsement as prescribed by the state board of education; d.
 It is specifically required for obtaining advanced levels of certification; e.
 It is included in a college or university degree program that pertains to the individual's current assignment or potential future assignment as a certificated instructional staff; or f.
 It addresses research-based assessment and instructional strategies for students with dyslexia, dysgraphia, and language disabilities when addressing learning goal one under RCW 28A.150.210, as applicable and appropriate for individual certificated instructional staff. g.
 Beginning in the 2011-2012 school year, it pertains to the revised teacher evaluation system under RCW 28A.405.100, including the professional development training provided in RCW 28A.405.106.
-2. Credits which have been determined to meet one or more of the criteria in subsection (1) of this section shall continue to be recognized in subsequent school years and by subsequent school district employers; and 3.
-Credits not recognized in a school year may be recognized in a subsequent school year if there is a change in the equalifying criteria such as a change in state board of education rules, a change in the district's strategic plan, a change in the school-based • which the individu ual is assigned, a chang ge in the indivi dual's assignm ient, or a change e in the individual's employer.
-Franksiaa Signatura: Data: Employee Signature: To be completed by P Principal/Super vicer or Director of Luman Pac ourooc: Date: Item Number(s) of Appr VISOR OF Director of Disapproved Item Number(s) or Appr 10veu Ciasses.
-Disappioved 4.
+2. Credits which have been determined to meet one or more of the criteria in subsection (1) of this section shall continue to be recognized in subsequent school years and by subsequent school district employers; and Employee Signat ture: Date: rvisor or Director of H Item Number(s) o of Approved Classes: Disapproved li .